-The theoretical context that we shall use to develop our measures is the standard quantitative genetic account of the response to selection as embodied in Lande's (1979) multivariate equation $\Delta \bar{z} = G\beta$, where $\Delta \bar{z}$ is the response to selection (i.e. the change in the mean of the trait vector from one generation to the next), G is the additive genetic variance matrix and G is the selection gradient (a vector of partial regression coefficients of relative fitness on the traits in the trait vector).
-This simple set-up shows that any evolutionary measurement of G must be consistent with measurements of G and G and G are variance-scaled selection gradient cannot be meaningfully combined with a mean-scaled evolvability (Hereford et al., 2004).
+The theoretical context that we shall use to develop our measures is the standard quantitative genetic account of the response to selection as embodied in Lande's (1979) multivariate equation $\Delta \bar{z} = G\beta$, where $\Delta \bar{z}$ is the response to selection (i.e. the change in the mean of the trait vector from one generation to the next), G is the additive genetic variance matrix and β is the selection gradient (a vector of partial regression coefficients of relative fitness on the traits in the trait vector).
+This simple set-up shows that any evolutionary measurement of G must be consistent with measurements of \bar{z} and β .
+A variance-scaled selection gradient cannot be meaningfully combined with a mean-scaled evolvability (Hereford et al., 2004).